roq-trading/roq-cpp-samples/README.md

 Easiest is to fork the `roq-samples` project and then modify as you see fit.

-The better approach is to understand the code and the build configuration.
+The better approach is to understand the build configuration and the code.
-Then you should create your own configuration from scratch.
+You should then, from scratch, create your own build configuration.

 ## Next steps